 As seen below, ads recently started to appear in the “local” search results as well.

 Organic listings look similar to PPC ads except that they are not labeled as an “Ad.”
 These listings do not cost anything, and are a result of being perceived by the search engine as a high authority answer to the search query.
+4. Featured Snippets:

 the Knowledge Graph is a panel of information related to the search that appears on the right-hand side of the SERP.
 It is generally wikipedia type information on a broad subject area, a big company, or influencers.
+6. Answer Boxes: